The Bread of Life – The Christian Life

 An Introduction to the Military Ministry Prayers and Liturgies

 Busy pastors have sometimes asked WELS Military Services if some ready resources of prayers and orders of service related to our nation and our Armed Forces could be prepared.
-In this folder you find our beginning answer to that request.
+In this folder you find our answer to that request.

 What you find offered here are our suggestions and ideas.
 You can improve on them.
 Perhaps in these files you may find some idea starters.
 On other occasions, when you look at your schedule, you may decide to use some of this work just the way it is.
-If you discover some typos, or have suggestions on how we might improve a work—or a suggestion for another topic, please let us know.
+If you have suggestions on how we might improve a work—or a suggestion for another topic, please let us know.

 If you have prepared something that you think others may benefit from using, please submit it to us.